evanrolfe/monero_wallet_gen/README.md

-# Monero Address Generator
+# Monero Wallet Generator
-Lets you generate a fully functional monero address which you can send money to.
+Lets you generate an offline monero wallet which can receive crypto currency.

 ## Installation
 Install the gem: